 Our services can dramatically reduce the number of documents necessary for attorney review, and can limit costs that might otherwise arise from e-discovery abuses.

 In today’s business world, locating, recovering, and reviewing relevant electronically stored information (ESI) for discovery purposes presents a difficult challenge.
-Litigators are now confronted with much larger volumes of electronic data than ever before, stored in an ever-growing catalog of digital file formats.
-With the explosion of digital files and formats, a cost-efficient manual review of an entire document production is no longer a viable option.
-Without new techniques for reviewing ESI, electronic discovery can occupy a disproportionate amount of court and attorney time at significant cost.
+Litigators are now confronted with a much larger variety and volume of electronic data than ever before, stored in an ever-growing catalog of devices, operating systems, databases, and file formats.
+DisputeSoft’s approach to recovering, preserving, restoring, and analyzing such non-traditional ESI can provide a strategic advantage at significant cost savings.

 How We Can Help